-Senate Bill No. [insert bill number] proposes to revise the grace period for vehicle titling and the expiration date for temporary registration permits in Montana.
-Specifically, the bill amends several sections of the Montana Code Annotated (MCA) to extend the grace period for titling from 40 days to 60 days.
-This change applies to the time frame within which a new owner must apply for a certificate of title after acquiring a motor vehicle, trailer, or similar equipment.
-Additionally, the expiration period for temporary registration permits is also extended from 40 days to 60 days, allowing owners more time to complete the necessary registration processes.
+Senate Bill No. introduced by B. Beard proposes revisions to the grace period for vehicle titling and the expiration date of temporary registration permits in Montana.
+The bill amends several sections of the Montana Code Annotated (MCA), specifically changing the grace period for titling from 40 days to 60 days in Sections 61-3-218, 61-3-220, 61-3-317, and 61-3-431.
+Additionally, the expiration date for temporary registration permits is also extended from 40 days to 60 days.
+These changes aim to provide vehicle owners with more time to complete the necessary titling and registration processes.

 Statutes affected: